imagingbook/scantailor-advanced-tools/README.md

-# scantailor-advanced-pdf
+# scantailor-advanced-tools

-A single Python script for processing [`ScanTail Advanced`](https://github.com/ScanTailor-Advanced/scantailor-advanced) output TIFFs to PDF.
+A set of helper scripts for processing [`ScanTailor Advanced`](https://github.com/ScanTailor-Advanced/scantailor-advanced) output to PDF.

+## About ScanTailor Advanced

+To do ...

 ## How this software works